Have you had a real break this year?

 Some leaders do lead themselves and their organization to Level Two where things run without the senior leader.

-That happens by working on systems, clarifying mission, vision, values and operating systems.
+That happens by clarifying systems, mission, vision, values, and operating systems.
 And honestly, it happens when leaders finally trust their teams enough to let them make pivotal decisions.

 As a result, you can take a real break, and things actually run just fine without you!